Test in production without watermarks.

 The output saved is a pixel-perfect PDF document:

 While PDFiumViewer excels in rendering and displaying PDFs, it doesn't provide native PDF printing capabilities.
 To print a PDF document using PDFiumViewer, you'll need to utilize additional third-party drawing tools or libraries.
-To print directly using PDFiumViewer, we need to use Microsoft's System.Drawing.Printing assembly along with PDFiumViewer library.
+To print directly using PDFiumViewer, we need to use Microsoft's System.Drawing.Printing assembly along with the PDFiumViewer library.

 method.
 Then, we create a printing object called printDocument